bigtonito39/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-.map stores returned values in a new array while .forEach simply goes over each array in a function and allows you to mutate calling array

 2. What is the difference between a function and a method?

+--A function is a set of code to do a task in javascript while a method is a function which is used as a property in an object.

 3. What is closure?

+--it’s an inner function that has access to the outer function variables.
+So pretty much a closure would have access to an outer function variable, its own variable and the global variable.

 4. Describe the four rules of the 'this' keyword.

+--*Global/windows binding: Will have access to the windows object output.
+*Implicit binding: The rule on this one is to always look at whats on the left of the dot in order to find out what is this referring to.
+*New binding: constructs new objects when new key is called.
+*Explicit binding: Happens when the .call(), .apply() are call to invoke a function

 5. Why do we need super() in an extended class?

+--We use it to call parent’s class constructor.

 ## Project Set up